tessajwu/Tessa_Portfolio/about.md

 ## Technical Proficiency
 My journey in data science has given me a strong foundation in technical skills and data-driven decision-making.
 I have honed my programming abilities in languages like Python, SQL/PQL, and R, and am proficient in data visualization tools such as PowerBI and Tableau.
 I also have hands-on experience with data preprocessing, feature engineering, and building predictive models.

-## Future Aspirations
+## Professional Aspirations
-As someone in their early careers, I am excited to leverage my data science background and skills to make a positive impact in the world.
+As someone in their early careers, I want to leverage my data science background and skills to make a positive impact in the world.
 I envision myself in a forward-thinking organization that values development a global mindset.
 I believe that leveraging data in a global context can create profound impacts, and I’m eager to be a part of that.